rozek/aframe-rounded-box-component/README.md

 an A-Frame component and primitive for boxes with rounded edges

-Boxes with sharp edges are already part of A-Frame's built-in components and primitves - but those with rounded edges are missing. `aframe-rounded-box-component` fills this gap and provides both an A-Frame component and primitive for such geometries.
+Boxes with sharp edges are already part of A-Frame's built-in components and primitives - but those with rounded edges are missing. `aframe-rounded-box-component` fills this gap and provides both an A-Frame component and primitive for such geometries.

 The implementation was inspired by an old [discourse posting](https://discourse.threejs.org/t/round-edged-box/1402).